Back To Search Results

 Personnel

-Ideally, at least two additional staff members should be available to assist the primary physician performing the intubation.
-They can help with the administration of medications, bagging the patient, and monitoring the patient.
-The team typically should include a physician, respiratory therapist, nurse, nursing technician, paramedic, or advanced practice provider.
+Ideally, at least 2 additional staff members should be available to assist the primary physician in performing the intubation.
+These staff members can help administer medications and bag and monitor the patient.
+The team should include a physician, respiratory therapist, nurse, nursing technician, paramedic, and advanced practice provider.

 Preparation